Khangnguyen04/seattle-crime-data/README.md

         - Compare all 'before MCPP' KPIs against all 'after MCPP' KPIs to see if crime has lessened since it was set in place

 ### Analysis 6:
-    Which communities have the lowest crime rates, and are the safest?
-Which are the most dangerous?
+    Which communities have the lowest crime rates and highest crime rates?
+Does population density correlate with crime rates?

     * In the data, how many communities reside in the MCPP program?